Virtua Fighter

 Combo Rising Knee (コンボ・ライジングニー) PPPK

-High Kick Straight (ハイキック・ストレート) KP A high kick into punch combo.
+High Kick - Straight (ハイキック・ストレート) KP A high kick into a punch combo.

 Rising Elbow (ライジングエルボー) Right P Sarah performs a forward advancing elbow strike.

-Knee Kick (ニーキック) Right K Sarah performs a jumping knee strike
+Knee Kick (ニーキック) Right K Sarah performs a flying knee strike.
+When it hits an opponent, this attack will launch them up into the air.

 Jackknife Kick Down-right K

-Front Suplex (フロントスープレックス) P+G (close to opponent) Normal throw technique.
+Front Suplex (フロントスープレックス) P+G (close to opponent) Sarah's Normal throw technique.

-Back Drop (バックドロップ) P+G (standing behind opponent) Sarah's back throw technique; Sarah performs a belly-to-back suplex on the opponent.
+Back Drop (バックドロップ) P+G (standing directly behind opponent) Sarah's Back throw technique; Sarah performs a belly-to-back suplex on the opponent.

 VirtuaFighter Jacky Portrait.png Jacky Bryant